rusyasoft/rusyasoft.github.io/_posts/2021-07-31-hello-world-with-hololens2.md

 ---
-title: Hello World Application Using Hololens-2
+title: Hello World Application Using Hololens-2 categories:s
-categories:
- - expressjs, nodejs, aws, lambda, frugality, alb
+ - hololens
 tags:
- - expressjs, nodejs, aws, lambda, frugality, alb
+ - hololens, hololens2, mixed-reality, augmented-reality, microsoft
 ---

 Even though its not related to my work directly, I was able to get in touch with Hololens-2.
 I remember back from my work at KETI (Korea Electronics Technology Institute) when I first time played with Hololens (now its referred as Hololens-1).
 It was amazing feeling when you can see augmented things with such a great quality and precision just in front of your eye.
 I would like to admit that Hololens-2 is surely advanced version of previous Hololens.
 Its much lighter, faster, comfortably sits on your head, can fold screen to your top-head when you stop interacting with mixed-reality.